firebase/flutterfire/packages/cloud_functions/cloud_functions/README.md

 ## Issues and feedback

-Please file Flutterfire specific issues, bugs, or feature requests in our [issue tracker](https://github.com/FirebaseExtended/flutterfire/issues/new).
+Please file FlutterFire specific issues, bugs, or feature requests in our [issue tracker](https://github.com/FirebaseExtended/flutterfire/issues/new).

-Plugin issues that are not specific to Flutterfire can be filed in the [Flutter issue tracker](https://github.com/flutter/flutter/issues/new).
+Plugin issues that are not specific to FlutterFire can be filed in the [Flutter issue tracker](https://github.com/flutter/flutter/issues/new).

 To contribute a change to this plugin, please review our [contribution guide](https://github.com/FirebaseExtended/flutterfire/blob/master/CONTRIBUTING.md),